What is a document repository? The concept, benefits, and implementation

 Indexing

-Online repository for documents is carefully designed to systematically categorize and organize files, using specialized indexing techniques.
+A digital document repository is designed to systematically categorize and organize files, using specialized indexing techniques.
 Also, every document is meticulously labeled and organized for easy search and retrieval of specific files from the vast repository.

 Security measures